Just because you’re camping doesn’t mean you can’t keep all your devices fully charged.

-With that in mind, these are the top 7 best portable power devices for camping in 2021.
+With that in mind, these are the top 7 best portable power devices for camping.

 Type: Portable Power Station

-The Goal Zero Yeti 150 is hands down our favorite portable power station for camping in 2021.
+The Goal Zero Yeti 200x is hands down our favorite portable power station for camping.

-As a power station, it’s not exactly light (it clocks in at 12 pounds), but it packs a big punch in terms of battery capacity and charging power.
+As a power station, the Goal Zero Yeti 200x is not exactly light at 5 pounds, but it packs a big punch in terms of battery capacity and charging power.

-It has 168 watt hours of battery capacity which is more than enough to charge smartphones, tablets, and even laptops.
+It has 187 watt-hours of battery capacity which is more than enough to charge smartphones, tablets, and even laptops.
 I’ve run string lights and a heating pad off of this Goal Zero power station with no issue.

-Of course, the Yeti 150 does have its limitations.
-It’s not designed to provide continuous power to appliances like refrigerators, CPAP machines, or electric heaters.
+Of course, the Yeti 200x does have its limitations.
+It’s not designed to provide continuous power to appliances like refrigerators or electric heaters.

 Luckily, Goal Zero has an extensive line of power stations for those that need a little more oomph.